grafana/writers-toolkit/docs/sources/write/style-guide/style-conventions/index.md

 - Don't use buzzwords or jargon.
 - Keep paragraphs to three sentences or less.
   - Condense the text, add more headings, or do both.
-- Use contractions in common and negative cases to express a conversational style: _you’re_, _that’s_, _isn’t_ or \_don’t, for example.
+- Use contractions in common and negative cases to express a conversational style: _you're_, _that's_, _isn't_ or \_don't\_, for example.

 Make content relevant to the user's context.
-The more familiar you are with the user’s context, the better you can communicate without using a lot of words.
+The more familiar you are with the user's context, the better you can communicate without using a lot of words.

 ### Write in present tense